Weekly EMEA Base Oil Price Report

 The euro exchange rate with the U.S. dollar was at $1.16697 Monday.

-Group II base oil prices remain around the ‘new’ levels established just prior to Christmas.
+Group II base oil prices remain around levels established just prior to Christmas.
 The levels became almost ‘established’ following the issuance of lower prices from one of the main suppliers.
-Levels are at $1025/t in respect of the 150N grade and $1200/t for the heavier 600N.
+Levels are at $1,025/t for 150 neutral and $1,200/t for the heavier 600N.

 A major producer based in Europe loaded a large cargo of Group II grades during December, which was bound for Singapore.
-It is interesting to see what this cargo was supplied to an affiliate in that region, following the completion of new Group II production at Jurong refinery.
+It is interesting to see that this cargo was supplied to an affiliate in that region, following the completion of new Group II production at Jurong refinery.
 There will have been good reason for this cargo, perhaps only loading one or two grades.

 Demand appears positive as January unfolds and appears to be picking up faster than anticipated during the month.
-Buyers had run down inventories going prior to the holiday period, and are currently looking to replenish stocks ahead of the Spring oil change season.
+Buyers had run down inventories going prior to the holiday period and are currently looking to replenish stocks ahead of the spring oil change season.
+This will also be a time when industrial and commercial activity starts to increase and may precede a period of much needed growth across the major European economies.

 Group II, FCA basis